artyte/MDP-G6-2017/README.md

 	- For grabbing grid updates (does not include robot's position) <- detect "sendArena"
 	- To begin exploration mode <- detect "explore"
 	- To start fastest path <- detect "fastest"
 	- There are no strings to request battery, robot position, or status for now since amdTool does not support it.
-RPI will send information for these when they change.
+RPI will send information for these when their values change.